AleksandraKostrzynskaSzugajew/CharityApplication/readme.md

 !
 Note: The application is constantly in development
 !
-TO DO next : Docker - containerize it
+TO DO next : Dockerize it

 Charity Application is about making donations to one of listed organization.
 What can you do :